'A mistake': GOP downplays Puzder's housekeeper issue

 "When I learned of her status, we immediately ended her employment and offered her assistance in getting legal status," Puzder said.
 "We have fully paid back taxes to the IRS and the State of California."

 Details about the housekeeper's immigration status were not known.
-Nor was it clear when and for how long Puzder employed the worker.
+A spokesman for Puzder confirmed that he paid the taxes after Trump nominated him for labor secretary on Dec.
+9.

-Puzder spokesman George Thompson said Tuesday that the fast food CEO remains committed to becoming labor secretary and is working on divesting from his financial holdings.
+Puzder spokesman George Thompson said Tuesday that the fast food CEO remains committed to becoming labor secretary and is working on divesting from his financial holdings and getting approval of the plan from the Office of Government Ethics.

 Asked if the housekeeper matter is disqualifying, Republican Sen. Richard Burr of North Carolina replied, "I don't think it should be.
 It seems to have been cleared up."